Flakesoft/f.Calc/README.md

 - Smooth, subtle animations
 - Clean typography
 - Comfortable touch targets
-- Dark mode first (AMOLED-friendly)
-- “Cute premium utility” feel

 ---

 ## 🚀 Goal

-To create a calculator that feels:

-fast enough to forget you're using it
-and beautiful enough that you notice it anyway
+To create a calculator that feels fast enough to forget you're using it and beautiful enough that you notice it anyway.

 ---

 ## 🧩 Part of Flake

-f.Calc is part of the Flake ecosystem of small, focused utility apps.
+f.Calc is part of the Flake ecosystem of FOSS apps for everyday use, that respect your freedoms.
 ---

 ## 📦 Status